wp-plugins/categories-images/readme.txt

 2. when you click the upload button the wordpress upload box will popup, upload or select image then press use this image.

 == Changelog ==

+= 2.1 =
+* fix a bug in languages
+* fix a bug in quick edit category or taxonomy

 = 2.0 =
 * New screenshots.